Oh, brother… I want to be the perfect seamstress so much!

 I have my own sewing box with the basics.
 I know how to seam trousers, jeans and dresses, how to put buttons or anything that needs mending (hoorah… I am not at all far away hey?).
 But nothing makes perfect seams or nothing replaces the fact of owning a good Sewing machine.

-I’ve found a good article where they review 5 of the best sewing machines and found a lot of tips in it.
+I’ve found a good article where they review 5 of the best sewing machines, as well as having more tips about sewing machine instructions, and found a lot of tips in it.
 My favourite goes for the Brother sewing machine.
 It does an amazing amount of work.
 Santa shall have this on his list for me this year!

 2 – Threads and Needles